 Elektra Women’s Choir was formed by Co-Founders Morna Edmundson and Diane Loomer, C.M.
 (1940 – 2012) in 1987.
 In 2009 Morna Edmundson was appointed Artistic Director and Diane Loomer, became Conductor Emerita.
-The choir is honoured to work with an outstanding accompanist, Dr. Stephen Smith.

-Since 1987, over 160 singers whose ages have ranged from 17 to 79 have been members of Elektra.
-There are usually about 48 singers in the choir, all volunteers, many of whom travel long distances just to come to weekly rehearsals.
+Since 1987, over 200 singers whose ages have ranged from 17 to 79 have been members of Elektra.
+There are usually about 45 singers in the choir, all volunteers, many of whom travel long distances just to come to weekly rehearsals.
 For most, Monday nights have become time to be together with other women who want to work hard and produce something beautiful and meaningful.
 Some stay for a year or two, others much longer, and two have been with the choir from the very beginning.
 Singers have been teachers and students, arts administrators, lawyers and police officers, an architect and a pharmacist, choir directors and band leaders, organists, a flutist, a harpist, guitarists and pianists, dancers and a stilt walker, accountants, office workers and a financial planner, a sales manager and a preacher.
 They are typical 21st century women – with careers, homes, families, but even more – each has a strong passion for singing classical choral music at a high level.

-Elektra has 13 CDs available.
-Its first Elektra Women’s Choir (1992) was nominated for a JUNO award.
-The choir’s CDs are available through CD Baby and iTunes and are in constant demand locally, nationally, and internationally.
+Elektra has 17 CDs available.
+Its first “Elektra Women’s Choir” (1992) was nominated for a JUNO award.
+These recordings frequently offer first recordings of commissioned and other new works, making an important impact on the ecosystem of composers, performers, publishers, and listeners.
+The choir’s CDs are available through iTunes and on streaming services and are in constant demand locally, nationally, and internationally.
 Elektra is frequently heard on CBC radio broadcasts and on NPR in the United States.